kubewarden/kubewarden.io/content/blog/2025/04/openreport.md

 ---

 Kubewarden is an open-source CNCF project actively engaged with the wider Kubernetes ecosystem.
-This informs our use of valuable projects like Policy Reporter.
+This informs the use of valuable projects like Policy Reporter.
 Using [Policy Reporter](https://docs.kubewarden.io/explanations/audit-scanner/policy-reports#policy-reporter-ui) as a default UI for Kubewarden simplifies the user experience, allowing the use of familiar reporting mechanisms.
-This strategic choice also allows the team to concentrate on the Kubewarden core stack.
+This strategic choice also lets the team concentrate on the Kubewarden core stack.

 So, the Kubewarden team participates in the [Kubernetes Policy Working